Origins of Tokyo Big6 Baseball and Its Impact on NPB

 The Talent Pipeline to NPB

 Tokyo Big6 Baseball has functioned as one of the most important talent pipelines to NPB.
 From the prewar period through the postwar era, Big6 alumni formed the core of professional baseball.
 The league has produced numerous players who left their mark on baseball history, including Tatsuro Hirooka from Waseda, Kaoru Betto from Keio, Senichi Hoshino from Meiji, and Koichi Tabuchi from Hosei.
-Hosei University in particular has been called a professional baseball player factory for sending so many players to the pros, a tradition that continues today.
+Hosei University in particular has been called a professional baseball player factory for sending so many players to the pros, a tradition maintained through the 2020s.
 The skills and spirit cultivated in Big6 baseball directly contributed to raising NPB's competitive level, forming the human foundation supporting Japanese baseball's development.
 Additionally, Big6 alumni serving as managers and coaches in NPB teams helped spread university baseball tactics and training methods to the professional level.

 The Role as Catalyst for Professional Baseball's Birth